Physical Events

 He is the recipient of the Royal Scottish Geographical Society’s 'Mungo Park Medal' in recognition of outstanding contributions to geographical knowledge, and of the Royal Geographical Society’s Ness Award for popularising geography and the understanding of Britain.

 Nicholas has been the lead presenter on more than 80 BBC films, including the acclaimed Map ManGreat British JourneysTownBritannia and Coast.
-Between 2015 and 2018, Nicholas was the elected President of the Royal Geographical Society.
-You can find out more about Nicholas here.
+Between 2015 and 2018, he was the elected President of the Royal Geographical Society.

 James Wyld's 1872 map of Salisbury Plain ©From the British Library collection.
 Maps 5710.(1.)